 - Art Galleries

-Pending approval, sports betting may soon join the list.
+Now it’s time to add sports betting to the list.
 Of the state’s major neighbors only Rhode Island has legalized online betting.
 However, Massachusetts and most importantly, New York, have not.
-First mover status could draw plenty of action across state borders into Connecticut.
+First mover status has drawn plenty of action across state borders into Connecticut.

 Connecticut betting history – first in the New England gaming market